YajuShinki/discord-puppeteer/README.md

 **Users will be able to...**
  * Create, list, modify, and delete puppets and groups of puppets.
+ * Hide puppets from servers/have them shown only on whitelisted servers.
  * Search for puppets by name and description.
  * Assign optional profile pictures and descriptions to puppets.
    * Change/assign the following puppet attributes: Name, profile picture, description.